Table Of Contents

 Increases Coverage

 It has the added benefit of increasing test coverage.
-If you have more people creating tests more regularly and starting earlier, you'll have a more significant percentage of your software evaluated by tests.
+If more people create tests more regularly and start earlier, a larger percentage of your software will be evaluated by tests.

 -